 Guiding principles of domain-driven design

-Basically, DDD is about developing software that models real-world systems and processes.
-The DDD approach is based on the following guiding principles:
+Basically, domain-driven design is about developing software that models real-world systems and processes.
+This approach is based on the following guiding DDD principles:

 - Focus on the core domain: Before you begin coding, talk to people who work in that domain.
 They can help you to define all of the processes, procedures, and terminology of that domain.
 For example, if you are designing software to manage retail inventory, talk to the people who manage the store inventory rather than employees in HR or finance.